DevMountain/alexa-instructions/README.md

 1. You'll also need to define a list of Sample Utterances that will be used to invoke your program.
 Here is a list that would be applicable to the intent schema shown above.

     ```
     HelloWorldIntent say hello
     HelloWorldIntent tell me hello
-        GetWeatherIntent get me the weather in {london | city}
+    GetWeatherIntent get me the weather in {city}
-        GetWeatherIntent how is the weather in {los angeles | city}
+    GetWeatherIntent how is the weather in {city}
-        GetWeatherIntent whats the weather like in {provo | city}
+    GetWeatherIntent whats the weather like in {city}
-        GetWeatherIntent what is the temperature in {new york | city} today
+    GetWeatherIntent what is the temperature in {city} today
-        GetWeatherIntent how is the weather today in {phoenix | city}
+    GetWeatherIntent how is the weather today in {city}
     ```
 The more examples you provide, the more accurate Alexa will be at launching your skill at the correct times.
-For the intent that has a slot, we need to provide an example of something the user might say, along with the name of the slot in the format shown above.
-Save this along with your intent schema as a separate file somewhere in your application.
+For the intent that has a slot, we need to provide the name of the slot in the format shown above.
+When defining the sample utterances, you don't need to worry about punctuation.
+Save this along with your intent schema as a separate file somewhere.
 You'll need it later when you sit down with your mentor to set up the alexa skill on the developer portal.

 1. Back in ```index.js```, the first part of the application we'll want to implement are the event handlers.
 We defined the events our app will handle in the Intent Schema we defined above.
 The handler object we create here will contain a key for each event we defined earlier.
 Here is an example that would work with the demo JSON file from the previous section: